 Choosing the right salt

 Real salt is not exchangeable for any salt.
-Naturlaly formed salt like sea salt or dried sea salt found in caves has uneven lines and ununiform shapes.
-THat means that less inidvidiual crystals can fall into the same measuring device.
-In other words, a teaspoon of lab created iodized salt will pack a much saltier punch than freshly ground himalayan sea salt or real salt.
+Naturally formed salt like sea salt or dried sea salt found in caves has uneven lines and ununiform shapes.
+That means that fewer individual crystals can fall into the same measuring device.
+In other words, a teaspoon of lab-created iodized salt will pack a much saltier punch than freshly ground Himalayan sea salt or real salt.

-Real salt, additionally, contains multiple minerals that are good for your health and biochemical processes.
+Real salt, additionally, contains multiple minerals that are good for your health and biochemical processes including manganese, magnesium, and potassium among others.
+Get it delivered from Thrive.

 Making the Creamy Carrot Top Pesto